-Please contact your insurance broker or underwriter to learn more about each form and to select the coverage best suited to your business operations.
-Protecting yourself from the risk of contingent business income exposure will minimize the risk to your operations inherent with dependence upon the fortunes of third party business partners.
+Please contact your insurance broker or life science specialist to learn more about each form and to select the coverage best suited to your business operations.
+Protecting yourself from the risk of contingent business income exposure will minimize the risk to your operations inherent with dependence upon the fortunes of third-party business partners.